tsathoqqua/limadocs/docs/source/api/getopt.rst

-.. c:function:: getopt( mixed args, string options )
+.. c:function:: mixed getopt(mixed args, string options)

 Takes an array and parses flags from it.
 Returns an array, the first element being a mapping of flag : value, the second element being an